valtech-sd/coronado-bridge/README.md

 ## Typescript

-If you are implementing this into a typescript project you can use the `IOutboundProvider` interface to help you define the outbound provider .
+If you are implementing this into a typescript project you can use the `IOutboundProvider` interface to help you define the outbound provider (and the `IProviderReq` interface to define the object passed in to the provider).

 ```
 // import IOutboundProvider interface to
 // help define the outbound provider class
-import {IOutboundProvider} from 'coronado-bridge'
+import {IOutboundProvider, IProviderReq} from 'coronado-bridge'

 // Our outbound provider class implements the
 // IOutboundProvider interface
 class OutboundConsole implements IOutboundProvider {

     // The handler method receives a req and returns a Promise
-    handler(req: object): Promise<void> {
+    handler(req: IProviderReq): Promise<void> {
         return new Promise((resolve, reject)=>{
             console.log(req)
             resolve()